mvdb01/wrangling-genomics/_episodes/02-quality-control.md

 First we
 will make a new directory on our computer to store the HTML files we're transferring.
 Let's put it on our desktop for now.
-Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:
+Open a new tab in your terminal program (In MobaXterm you can use "Open new tab" under the menu item "Terminal" and for Mac use the Cmd+t keyboard shortcut or use the "+" sign next to the current open terminal.) and type:

 ~~~
 $ mkdir -p ~/Desktop/fastqc_html